 The Bench Press

-Begin by lying flat on the bench, obviously, but then we'll start tweaking it just a little bit.
-Think about lying in your bed, your body should be in a neutral and relaxed position.
+Begin by lying flat on the bench.
+From this position we'll start making some small tweaks Think about lying in your bed, your body should be in a neutral and relaxed position.
 Furthermore, it's very important to make sure your back is relaxed in its natural curve.
 This means that your lower back should not be touching the bench with your feet flat on the floor.
 Remember, half the battle is putting yourself in a place to succeed, so don't be lazy or cut corners.

 Next, put your arms out to either side of you, bend them 90 degrees, and then bring them up to the bar.
 This is where you should grab the bar naturally without much adjustment.
 However, if you're looking to target your pectoral muscles, go with slightly wider grip.
 Additionally, if you're looking to target your triceps, opt for a slightly narrower grip.